 Building Trust Through Data Privacy

-It’s then up to the company to live up to the promises they make, using the data collected to deliver targeted personalized experiences while at the same time ensuring that data is appropriately secured.
+It’s then up to the company to live up to the promises they make, using the data collected to deliver targeted personalized experiences while at the same time ensuring that data is appropriately secured through techniques like data masking.